 Module credits 30.00

 Prerequisites No prerequisites.

 Contact time 2 lectures per week

-Language of tuition Afrikaans and English is used in one class
+Language of tuition Afrikaans and English are used in one class

-Academic organisation Mercantile Law
+Department Mercantile Law

 Period of presentation Semester 1 or Semester 2

 The module comprises a capita selecta from contemporary issues relating to the law of international insolvency.
 Aspects dealt with include the following: